Crowdfunding Success Stories: Campaigns That Reached Their Goals

 Money Raised: $8,290

-Run for Reading is a crowdfunding campaign for the Team First Book chapter in New Hanover County, NC.
+Run for Reading is a crowdfunding campaign for the Team First Book chapter in New Hanover County, North Carolina.
 The campaign was able to raise enough money to provide new books to children and schools in lower income neighborhoods.

 This particular campaign reached its goal with still over a month left to go!